Constructive reflectivity principles for regular theories: Introduction

 Over non-discrete signatures, this is no longer trivial, since the set of constants occurring in the proof may not be discrete, nor hence constructively finite.
 With a little more effort, however, a version of the result still holds, by looking at which \emph{occurrences} of the constants are required to be equal by the proof, and using this to perform the abstraction.
-This is the main content of Section~\ref{sec:consts-by-vbles}, accompanied by a sample application over diagrams of models.
+This is the main content of \zcref{sec:consts-by-vbles}, accompanied by a sample application over diagrams of models.

-Having recalled some background in Section~\ref{section:prelims}, we treat the abstraction of constants first in Section~\ref{sec:consts-by-vbles}, as a warm-up to the main results on the chase construction and reflection principles in Sections \ref{sec:conservativity} and \ref{section: reflection and choice principles}.
-The two topics are each self-contained, however, so the reader who wishes to skip Section~\ref{sec:consts-by-vbles} and cut to the chase may safely do so.
+\subtleparagraph Having recalled some background in \zcref{section:prelims}, we treat the abstraction of constants first in \zcref{sec:consts-by-vbles}, as a warm-up to the main results on the chase construction and reflectivity principles in \zcref{sec:conservativity,section: reflectivity and choice principles}.
+The two topics are each self-contained, however, so the reader who wishes to skip \zcref{sec:consts-by-vbles} and cut to the chase may safely do so.